DangerCove/dangercove.com/source/about-us/index.markdown

 banner: /images/content/adventuresofdangercove.jpg
 ---

-Like it says in our sub-title, Danger Cove makes little apps that improve productivity and aim to make your life even more fun.
-We've been around since oktober of 2011, released a <a href="/">few apps</a>, drank many beers and are continuously on the look-out for new adventures.
+Danger Cove makes little apps that improve productivity and aim to make your life even more fun.
-Or "app ideas", but we think "adventures" sounds much, much more interesting.
-We considered "appventures", but decided it was too corny.

-All the Danger Cove-ing is done by a single guy, called Boy.
-You can find him on Twitter [@boyvanamstel](http://twitter.com/boyvanamstel) and he [loves getting email](mailto:ahoy@dangercove.com).
+We've been around since october of 2011 and currently reside in the wonderful city of The Hague in The Netherlands.
+In an office formerly occupied by a soap vendor.
+The studio has been known to contain Space Invaders and smell _very_ nice.

 <div class="row">
   <div class="span4">
     <div class="thumbnail">
-    {% img /images/content/spider.jpg "Spider on our wall" %}
+    {% img /images/content/boy.jpg Boy in Croatia %}
     </div>
   </div>
   <div class="span4">
     <div class="thumbnail">
-    {% img /images/content/spaceinvaders.jpg "Space Invaders on our wall" %}
+    {% img /images/content/spaceinvaders.jpg Space Invaders on the wall %}
     </div>
   </div>
 </div>

-Our office used to be in Rotterdam, right next to the Central Train Station, and was known to sometimes contain spiders and space invaders.
-We're currently looking for office space in The Hague, which will probably also contain spiders and space invaders.
+All the Danger Cove-ing is done by [Boy](http://boyvanamstel.nl).
+You can find him on [Twitter](http://twitter.com/boyvanamstel) and he [loves getting email](mailto:ahoy@dangercove.com).